 Depending on your interests, consider visiting the Hakkoda Mountains during the following time of year.

-• Ski season at Mount Hakkoda: early December to mid-May
+- Ski Season at Mount Hakkoda: early December to early May

-• Trekking and Hiking at Mount Hakkoda: June to early November
+- Trekking and Hiking at Mount Hakkoda: June to October

-• Please note that close to the summit, the mountain trail might still be covered with snow, making it difficult to find your directions.
+- Please note that near the summit, the trail may still be covered with snow, making it difficult to navigate.

 Getting to the Attractions in Mt Hakkoda by JR Bus